Zalkota/Gegoo-Digital-Coupons/mysite/README.md

 2. Download Virtual environment

-3. Create a folder on your computer to store the project files "m2"
+3. Create a folder on your computer to store the project files, call it 'estore'

-4. Pull the project into that folder
+4. go into that folder and git pull the project from github

 To do that, open up that folder in your terminal and execute the following line: